bowst/bowst-press/README.md

 2. Style global/default elements (h1, h2, p, a, etc) in "src/sass/\_base.scss" (only if variables are not available for them in the above file).
 3. In "src/sass/components-styles" override the color selectors and variables in "\_backgrounds.scss" and "\_type.scss" with your theme's custom color variables and names.
 4. Style global buttons and forms based on your design in "src/sass/components-styles/buttons" and "../forms".
-5. Compile your styles with Gulp by using the command "gulp watch" in Terminal in your theme's root folder.
+5. Compile your styles with Gulp by using the command "gulp" in Terminal in your theme's root folder.
-6. Use the --url argument if you want to use BrowserSync to automatically reload your CSS and JS changes (Ex: "gulp watch --url http://yourlocaldevsite.kbox.site").
+6. Use the --url argument if you want to use BrowserSync to automatically reload your CSS and JS changes (Ex: "gulp --url http://yourlocaldevsite.kbox.site").

 ## 8) Build